Xetibo/ReSet-Doc/sections/projects.typ

 provided by environments and standalone applications for individual technologies are compared.

+Important to note, for this section, each application will be evaluated with their default dark theme.
+For GTK applications, the libadwaita dark theme will be used.
+For QT applications, the breeze dark theme will be used, configured via the QT_QPA_PLATFORMTHEME=gnome environment flag.

 #subsection(custom_tag: "PRequirements", "Requirements")
 For ReSet, 3 different categories will be used to weigh existing projects and potential solutions.